NanSang2000/COMP90089_MLAH/README.md

 # COMP90089

 ## Machine Learning For Health - Group 23
+This repository houses a machine learning project by Group 23, focused on evaluating the severity of Acute pancreatitis in patients using the MIMIC dataset.
+This work aims to provide predictive insights that could support clinical decision-making and improve patient outcomes.
 ## Table of Repository Contents
 1. [Group Contract](Team-23_Group_Contract.pdf)
 2. [Group Proposal](ML4Health_proposal_Group23.pdf)